ErvaErgul/Bookstore-Fullstack/README.md

 Jwts contain information about the user(authorities, username, expiration date of token).

-If the Jwt is valid the user is authorized depending on their authority.
+If the Jwt is valid, the user is authorized, if not the server sends back a 401 response.

 ## Exception Handling
 Exceptions are handled globally with a single class and the server sends back a HttpResponse with the proper HttpStatus for the given exception.